 The One Thing All Weight Loss Diets Have In Common

-When you read anyone’s diet story – think critically.
-There is always more to the situation than what’s condensed into a 30-minute promo.
-Be it Banting, Taubes, you, me…if we want to lose fat there is one thing we must all do.
+When you read anyone’s diet story—think critically.
+There is always more to the situation than what is condensed into a 30 minute promo.
+Be it Banting, Taubes, you, or me…if we want to lose fat there is one thing we must all do.

 All Diets Have to Create an Energy Deficit in Order for Fat Loss to Take Place

-Your job, is to figure out the easiest way to create the deficit for yourself.
-Your job, is to find a diet or program that will help you sustain a deficit.
-Your job, is to also find a dietary habit that will allow you to maintain your weight.
+Your job is to figure out the easiest way to create the deficit for yourself.
+Your job is to find a diet or program that will help you sustain a deficit.
+Your job is to find a dietary system that will allow you to maintain your weight.
 These things may not always be the same thing.
-For example, I may choose a different dietary approach for myself in meal timing and restriction, than I would have in a maintenance state.
+For example, I may choose a different dietary approach for myself in meal timing and restriction than I would in a maintenance state.

 When you understand the purpose of all diets, you can start to see through the code of fat loss (and sometimes the BS).

 With every diet book or anecdote, try to sift through and find information that can assist you, not deter you.
 Is there something to be learned from Banting’s tale?
 Absolutely.
 But it shouldn’t be, “Carbs are bad.
 Calories don’t count.
 Magic.
 Jazz hands!”